 The general consensus from our family law department is very much in line with the research.
 We agree that a great number of straightforward cases can be dealt with effectively remotely.
 However certain complex cases, in the interests of fairness, should not be allowed to proceed remotely.

-If you have a hearing scheduled in the Family Court relating to either children or divorce and finances or if there is any aspect of the Family Court system that you’d like to discuss, please do not hesitate to contact us for a free, no-obligation discussion to find out how we can help you.
+If you have a hearing scheduled in the Family Court relating to either children or divorce and finances or if there is any aspect of the Family Court system that you’d like to discuss, please do not hesitate to contact us to find out how we can help you.

 Our expert family solicitors have over 50 years of combined, hands-on experience and will ensure that your case is dealt with in a prompt, efficient and cost-effective manner.